 A flower is the reproductive part of a plant.
-It is the most attractive part of a plant.
-A flower has basically four whorls (rings) - (i) calyx, (ii) corolla, (iii) androecium and (iv) gynoecium.
-Flower having all four whorls is called complete flower and the flower having absences of any one of them is called incomplete flower.
-Flower having both sex organs androecium and gynoecium is called bisexual flower where as flower having only androecium or gynoecium is called unisexual flower.
+It has basically four main parts - Calyx, Corolla, Androecium, and Gynoecium.
+The flower having all four parts is called complete flower and the flower having absences of any one of them is called the incomplete flower.

 Corolla is the second whorl of a flower consisting of units called petals.
 Petals are typically brightly colored or white.
 They attract animals that help in the pollination and they also protect the reproductive organs of a flower.